-Starting a Private Foundation
+Starting a Private Foundation in Nevada

 1. Foundation Basics: A foundation can be formed as a nonprofit corporation or as a trust.
 No one is the “owner”, “shareholder”, or a “named beneficiary” of a foundation, but it is operated by a board of trustees or board of directors.
 The foundation exists as a charitable organization if it is formed and operated correctly.
 If a nonprofit corporation is properly formed, the personal assets of the foundation’s officers or trustees are not subject to the corporation’s creditors, including judgment creditors1, except to the extent one or more of the officers or trustees agree to be personally liable, such as by signing a personal guarantee, by signing an agreement or note as a co-obligor, or by providing personally owned assets as security.